godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Let's go over what's happening:

 First we check to see if the current weapon is either ``UNARMED`` or ``KNIFE``.
-If it is, we change the ``UI_status_label``'s text to only show our health, since ``UNARMED`` and ``KNIFE`` do not consume ammo.
+If it is, we change the ``UI_status_label``'s text to only show the player's health, since ``UNARMED`` and ``KNIFE`` do not consume ammo.

-If we are using a weapon that does consume ammo, we first get the weapon node.
+If the player is using a weapon that consumes ammo, we first get the weapon node.

-Then change ``UI_status_label``'s text to show our health, how much ammo we have in the weapon, along with how much spare ammo we have for that weapon.
+Then change ``UI_status_label``'s text to show the player's health, along how much ammo the player has in the weapon and how much spare ammo the player has for that weapon.

-Now we can see how much ammo we have through the HUD.
+Now we can see how much ammo the player has through the HUD.

 Adding reloading to the weapons
 -------------------------------

-Now that we can run our weapons out of ammo, we need a way to fill them back up.
+Now that the player can run out of ammo, we need a way to let the player fill them back up.
 Let's add reloading next!

 For reloading we need to add a few more variables and a function to every weapon.

-Open up ``Weapon_Pistol.gd`` and add the following global variables:
+Open up ``Weapon_Pistol.gd`` and add the following class variables:

 ::